-4. Pumpkin puree.
-From my experience, pureed pumpkin is the best binding ingredient for baked goods because it makes them moist and velvety smooth-tasting (I enjoy it immensely in my Peanut Butter Pumpkin Cookies).
-In fall and winter, Libby’s canned pumpkin puree – not pumpkin pie filling - never runs out in my house, and neither do all kinds of pumpkin-flavored pastries
+From my experience, pumpkin puree is the best binding ingredient for baked goods because it makes them moist and velvety smooth-tasting (I enjoy it immensely in my Peanut Butter Pumpkin Cookies).
+In fall and winter, Libby’s canned pumpkin puree – not pumpkin pie filling – rarely runs out in my house, and neither do all kinds of pumpkin-flavored pastries 🙂

 Keep in mind: Pumpkin puree adds a distinct pumpkin flavor to all baked goods, which is nice if you need it but can be overwhelming if you don’t.

-5. Avocado puree.
-The buttery flesh of a ripe avocado makes a good replacement for butter and margarine.
+Avocado puree makes a good replacement for butter and margarine thanks to the buttery smooth flesh of ripe avocados.
 It’s best if you mash it completely with no chunks left by using a food processor while mixing it with the rest of the wet ingredients in a recipe.

 Keep in mind: During baking, avocado puree gives pastries a brownish color, so it’s optimal in recipes for chocolate baked goods.
 Also, please don’t use it in 1:1 proportion when replacing butter.

-6. Beans.
-Mashed beans may sound like a surprising ingredient in baking, but they are pretty good!
-These days, my hands-down favorite recipe for chocolate chip cookies came from The Great Vegan Bean Book: More than 100 Delicious Plant-Based Dishes Packed with the Kindest Protein in Town, a wonderful cookbook by Kathy Hester.
+I learned this making one of my favorite recipes for chocolate chip cookies from The Great Vegan Bean Book: More than 100 Delicious Plant-Based Dishes Packed with the Kindest Protein in Town, a wonderful cookbook by Kathy Hester.
 Kathy’s recipe calls for a whole can of chickpeas – now that’s a serious addition of protein and fiber to a decadent cookie!

 Keep in mind: Mashed beans can give your baked goods a dense, even fudgy texture, which is ok if you’re making something like black bean brownies.
 If you’re after a fluffier texture (like in muffins and cakes), you may need to use something else.

-8. Vegan yogurt.
-Another way to add a moistness-producing binder to your vegan pastries.
+Vegan yogurt is another way to add a moistness-producing binder to your vegan baked goods.
 I personally rarely use it because it’s hard to find in Southern Alabama, plus it tends to be pricey.
 Vegan yogurt works well in brownies and some muffins.

 Keep in mind: Yogurt can be too heavy in baked goods, so use it sparingly.